Contact:

 Deconstruction of stone masonry: selective separation instead of destruction

-In concrete demolition and special demolition as well as in gutting works and cutting, the deconstruction of stone masonry often requires a selective, low vibration levels approach—such as in inner-city locations, near sensitive facilities, or on heritage structures.
+In concrete demolition and special demolition as well as in gutting works and cutting, the deconstruction of stone masonry often requires a selective, low-vibration approach – such as in inner-city locations, near sensitive facilities, or on heritage structures.
 Mechanical methods with controlled force application make it possible to remove courses and partial areas without unnecessarily stressing adjacent structures.
 Stone and concrete splitting devices by Darda GmbH split masonry and rock along existing planes of weakness and facilitate the removal of individual stones.
 A concrete pulverizer grips and crushes bonded areas, particularly where mortar or concrete inclusions need to be separated.
 A hydraulic power pack provides the required power supply in confined spaces.
 Where metal inserts are present (e.g., tension anchor, scarf joints), a steel shear or a hydraulic demolition shear can help cut reinforcing parts; multi cutters support mixed-material bonds.
 For special assignments, for example in hard-to-access terrain, lightweight, mobile systems are advantageous to improve accessibility and occupational safety.
+Method statements, risk assessments, and vibration or dust monitoring enhance planning reliability and compliance.

 Low vibration levels and emissions-aware

 Low vibrations and reduced noise emission are particularly relevant in densely built-up areas and existing structures.
 Splitting and shear methods generally produce fewer vibrations than percussive or blasting methods and allow better control of fracture lines.
-Dust is reduced through an adapted sequence of operations, dust extraction, and—where permitted—moistened work areas.
+Dust is reduced through an adapted sequence of operations, dust extraction, and – where permitted – moistened work areas.
+Enclosures and negative-pressure extraction can further limit dust migration; tool selection and sharpness influence both noise and particulate emissions.

 Selective deconstruction and reuse